-Improper grazing of this site can result in a reduction in the cover of cool-season midgrasses, particularly bunchgrasses (Smoliak et al., 1972; Smoliak, 1974).
+Improper grazing of this site can result in a reduction in the cover of the mid-statured bunchgrasses (Smoliak et al., 1972; Smoliak, 1974).

-Rhizomatous wheatgrasses, particularly western wheatgrass (Pascopyrum smithii), appear to be relatively resistant to grazing on this site, presumably due to the increased moisture availability and their rhizomatous nature.
 Improper grazing practices include any practices that do not allow sufficient opportunity for plants to physiologically recover from a grazing event or multiple grazing events within a given year and/or that do not provide adequate cover to prevent soil erosion over time.
 These practices may include, but are not limited to, overstocking, continuous grazing, and/or inadequate seasonal rotation moves over multiple years.
-Periods of drought can also reduce cool-season, mid-statured grasses (Coupland, 1958, 1961).
-Short-statured species such as prairie Junegrass (Koeleria macrantha) do not appear to be prevalent on this site, but they may increase under grazing pressure.
-Further degradation of the site due to improper grazing can result in reduced vigor of rhizomatous wheatgrasses and an increase in unpalatable forbs such as white sagebrush, more commonly known as cudweed sagewort (Artemisia ludoviciana).
-Mid-statured bunchgrasses are eliminated or nearly so.
-This site is quite resilient and has not been documented to cross a threshold into an altered native state; however, this site is highly susceptible to invasion by non-native species.
-Introduced bluegrasses (Poa spp.) are the most common invasive species, but smooth brome (Bromus inermis) can also be a concern in some areas.
-These species are widespread throughout the Northern Great Plains and appear able to invade any phase of the Reference State (1) (Toledo et al., 2014).
-Once established, they will displace native species and dominate the ecological functions of the site.
+Western wheatgrass appears to be relatively resistant to grazing on this site, presumably due to the increased moisture availability and the rhizomatous nature of the grass.
+Periods of drought can also reduce mid-statured coolseason grasses (Coupland, 1958, 1961).
+The warm-season species blue grama does not appear to be prevalent on this site; however, needleleaf sedge (Carex duriuscula) can be common and appears to increase under grazing pressure (Adams et al., 2013).
+Further degradation of the site due to improper grazing can result in reduced vigor of rhizomatous wheatgrasses and an increase in unpalatable forbs, such as white sagebrush, more commonly known as cudweed sagewort (Artemisia Iudoviciana).
+The cover of midstatured bunchgrasses is severely reduced or absent.
+This site is quite resilient and has not been documented to cross a threshold into an altered state; however, in this condition the site is highly susceptible to invasion by non-native species.
+Introduced bluegrasses (Poa spp.) are the most common invasive species.

 Due to the productivity of the soils, this ecological site has the potential to be productive cropland.
 However, conversion to cropland depends on the steepness of the site.
 Side slopes greater than 8 percent are generally inaccessible to farm equipment.
 Regardless, many acres have been cultivated and planted to cereal grain crops, such as winter wheat, spring wheat, and barley.
 Due to the concentration of runoff, this site is very susceptible to erosion when farmed and soil loss is common.
 Unfarmed swales are also susceptible to deposition when surrounding areas are farmed, and deposition impairs the ecological function of the site.
 When taken out of production, this site is most commonly seeded back to perennial grass.
 Introduced species such as pubescent wheatgrass are most common, but native species may also be seeded.
-Reseeding projects commonly involve extensive earthmoving and soil disturbance, therefore the site is unlikely to return to the Reference State (1) even if seeded to native species.
+Reseeding projects commonly involve extensive earthmoving and soil disturbance, therefore the site is unlikely to return to the Reference State even if seeded to native species.
 Sites seeded with non-native species may persist as this cover type indefinitely.
 Sites left to undergo natural plant succession after cultivation will most likely continue to erode and, as a result, have drastically altered soil properties, hydrology, and vegetation.
 Such a site may stabilize over time and support perennial vegetation, but is it likely that non-native or invasive species will be common.
-Under ideal circumstances, it may take over 75 years for soil organic matter to return to its pre-disturbed state (Dormaar et al., 1994); it is likely to take much longer if soil erosion is significant.
+Under ideal circumstances, it may take over 75 years for soil organic matter to return to its pre-disturbed state (Dormaar et al., 1990); it is likely to take much longer in a swale if soil erosion is significant.